Whether you are an EU or non-EU citizen, getting a mortgage as a non-UK citizen can be difficult.

 Is there another option?

-For advice on how to get a mortgage if you are a non-UK citizen, speak to one of our expert advisers who will be able to help you with the next steps.
+For advice on how to get a mortgage if you are a non-UK citizen, speak to one of our specialist mortgage advisers who will be able to help you with the next steps.